NSLS-II-BMM/BeamlineManual/_sources/xafs.rst.txt

    scan in the event of a beam dump or a shutter closing (the suspenders are disabled at the end of the scan sequence)

 #.
-Moves to the beginning of the scan range and begin taking scans
+Moves to the beginning of the scan range and begins taking scans
    using the ``scan_nd()`` plan and cyclers for energy values and dwell times constructed from ``bounds``, ``steps``, and ``times`` in the INI file